-Official Michigan Reporter Citation: ___ Mich App ___; Link to Opinion
+Official Michigan Reporter Citation: Forthcoming; Link to Opinion

-In this unanimous published opinion by Judge Tukel, the Court of Appeals reversed the trial court’s denial of defendant’s motion for summary disposition on the issue of whether plaintiff was barred by MCL 500.3113(a) from PIP benefits.
-The Court held that under the facts of the case, under the “knew or should have known” language of MCL 500.3113(a), the injured person was disqualified from benefits.
-Specifically, the Court held that plaintiff’s taking of the rental car was unlawful under MCL 750.414 because the rental agreement did not authorize plaintiff to drive the vehicle.
-Furthermore, the Court held that because plaintiff knew the car was rented, he should have known the terms of the rental agreement that prohibited him from using the vehicle.
+In this unanimous published opinion by Judge Tukel, the Court of Appeals reversed the trial court’s denial of Defendant Tokio Marine American Insurance Company's ("Tokio") motion for summary disposition on the issue of whether Plaintiff Mohamed Ahmed was barred by MCL 500.3113(a) from PIP benefits.
+The Court held that, given the facts of this case, pursuant to the “knew or should have known” language of MCL 500.3113(a), Ahmed was disqualified from benefits.
+Specifically, the Court held that Ahmed's taking of the rental car was unlawful under MCL 750.414 because the rental agreement did not authorize him to drive it.
+Furthermore, the Court held that because Ahmed knew the car was rented, he should also have known that the terms of the rental agreement prohibited him from driving it.

-The Court next addressed defendant’s argument that plaintiff’s taking of the car was unlawful because it was unlawful for plaintiff to drive due to the fact that he did not have a valid driver’s license.
+The Court next addressed Tokio’s argument that Ahmed’s taking of the car was unlawful because it was unlawful for Ahmed to drive due to the fact that he did not have a valid driver’s license.
 In analyzing this claim, the Court noted that 2014 PA 489 made substantive changes to MCL 500.3113(a), eliminating the Safe Harbor provision and imposing a scienter requirement.
-Following the amendment, “a person who willingly operates or willingly uses a motor vehicle which someone took unlawfully is disqualified from eligibility for benefits if the person "knew or should have known" that the taking of the motor vehicle was unlawful.”
-The Court further stated:
+Following the amendment, “a person who willingly operates or willingly uses a motor vehicle which someone took unlawfully is disqualified from eligibility for benefits if the person ‘knew or should have known’ that the taking of the motor vehicle was unlawful.”
+In this regard, the Court stated:

 Taking these principles into account, the Court noted that this case illustrated the differences between the mens rea requirement upheld in Rambin and the new standard imposed by 2014 PA 489.
-In analyzing this distinction, the Court noted that plaintiff was unaware of the terms of the rental agreement and thus lacked actual knowledge that an unlicensed driver was not permitted to take the car and that, under the previous version of the statute as interpreted in Rambin, this would not have constituted an unlawful taking because plaintiff did not knowingly take the car without the owner’s authority.
-However, in this case, the Court concluded that the “should have known” standard applied to this case involving a rental car in such a way that barred plaintiff from benefits under MCL 500.3113(a).
-The Court specifically stated in pertinent part:
+In analyzing this distinction, the Court noted that Ahmed was unaware of the terms of the rental agreement and thus lacked actual knowledge that an unlicensed driver was not permitted to take the car.
+Under the previous version of the statute as interpreted in Rambin, this would not have constituted an unlawful taking because Ahmed did not knowingly take the car without the owner’s authority.
+However, in this case, the Court applied the “should have known” standard in such a way that barred Ahmed from benefits under MCL 500.3113(a).
+The Court stated: